What’s the best gym management software platform in 2022?

 - Launched the PushPress Grow lead-nurturing system.

 PushPress is easy to use—that’s the big win.
 It’s also great for gym owners who are getting started and tight on cash flow.
-Instead of paying set fees right off the top, owners can sign up for free and give up just a processing fee until they grow.
+Instead of paying set fees right off the top, owners can sign up for free and upgrade as they grow.
 That flexibility is nice.

 We also like the Two-Brain dashboard for obvious reasons.
 We know the data that’s in there is essential for gym owners, and it’s great when people can easily get the numbers they need.
 We’ll keep pushing for better LEG calculations.